 Jibbon Beach

-Jibbon Beach is a beautiful 700-metre long, north-facing strip of sand located east of Bundeena village and facing the waters of Port Hacking.
+Jibbon Beach is a stunning 700-metre, north-facing strip of sand located east of Bundeena village, facing the waters of Port Hacking.

-The name Jibbon is derived from the Aboriginal (Tharawal or Dharawal) word “djeebahn”, which roughly translates to “sandbar at low tide”.
+The name “Jibbon” comes from the Aboriginal (Tharawal or Dharawal) word “djeebahn”, which roughly translates to “sandbar at low tide”.

-The Tharawal people were the original inhabitants of the southern and south-western Sydney area, from Botany Bay and Port Hacking to the Shoalhaven River in the Nowra area, extending west to Campbelltown and Camden.
+The Tharawal people were the original custodians of southern and south-western Sydney, with their territory stretching from Botany Bay and Port Hacking to the Shoalhaven River near Nowra, and extending west to Campbelltown and Camden.

 Aboriginal Engravings

-Keep following the beach’s shoreline until you get to Jibbon Head, where you can do a side trail to visit an Aboriginal engravings site.
+Follow the shoreline of the beach until you reach Jibbon Head, where a side trail leads to an Aboriginal engravings site.

-An extensive boardwalk with a viewing platform has been installed above the engravings, offering visitors an excellent overview of the whole site with all the drawings.
+A boardwalk with a viewing platform has been installed above the engravings, providing visitors with an excellent vantage point to appreciate the entire site and its drawings.

-Dating back 2,000 years, the Jibbon engravings are an impressive display of respect the Tharawal people had for the land and the animals they shared it with.
+Dating back 2,000 years, the Jibbon engravings are a remarkable testament to the Tharawal people’s respect for the land and the animals they lived alongside.

 Little Jibbon Beach

-Once you’ve reached the end of the boardwalk, you can start seeing the first glimpses of beautiful Little Jibbon Beach below.
+At the end of the boardwalk, you’ll catch your first glimpses of the picturesque Little Jibbon Beach below.

-Feel free to head down to have a look around, or even go for a swim, but be mindful that this is an unofficial nude beach.
+You’re welcome to head down for a look around or even enjoy a swim, but keep in mind that this is an unofficial nude beach.

-If that’s not your thing, it’s best to go for a swim at Jibbon Beach or Shelley Beach.
+If that’s not really your thing, you might prefer to swim at Jibbon Beach or Shelley Beach instead.

 Shelley Beach

-From Little Jibbon Beach and the boardwalk, continue on the main track to Port Hacking Point, where you can enjoy panoramic views of Cronulla and the city in the north and the ocean right in front of you.
+From Little Jibbon Beach and the boardwalk, continue along the main track to Port Hacking Point, where you’ll be rewarded with panoramic views of Cronulla and the city to the north, as well as the vast ocean stretching out in front of you.

-The Jibbon Loop Track then follows the shoreline southbound until it arrives at Shelley Beach.
-This is a great spot to have a break, eat lunch, and enjoy the scenic views over the ocean.
+The Jibbon Loop Track then follows the shoreline southward, leading to Shelley Beach.
+This is an excellent spot to take a break, enjoy lunch, and soak in the scenic ocean views.

-From Shelley Beach, the path intersects with the Jibbon Track (see below) and continues back to Jibbon Beach via a short bush trail.
-This part of the track is fenced to keep deer out, which helps to protect the more vulnerable wildlife.
+From Shelley Beach, the trail intersects with the Jibbon Track (see below) and loops back to Jibbon Beach via a short bush path.
+This section of the track is fenced to keep deer out, helping to protect the area’s more vulnerable wildlife.

 Jibbon Track

-At Shelley Beach, the Jibbon Beach loop track intersects with the Jibbon Track, and these two walking trails often get mixed up.
+At Shelley Beach, the Jibbon Beach Loop Track intersects with the Jibbon Track, and these two walking trails are often confused.

-That is where you will find the starting point of the Royal National Park Coast Track and the walking trail to Wedding Cake Rock.
+This is also where you’ll find the start of the Royal National Park Coast Track and the walking trail to Wedding Cake Rock.

 Do we need to worry about the tides?
 How high does the water get, can we always walk on the shore?
 Thanks.